tuladhar/about-me/README.md

 ## :man: About me

 My name is Puru.
 I'm your typical computer geek, who loves technology enough to hate it but still loves it :no_mouth:.
-I love to work on interesting and challenging stuffs to have a meaningful impact.
-To rewind my life.
-Actually, I wanted to become a professional football player but that didn't pan out well, so here I am working with softwares.
+Professional, I'm your DevOps guys, who is passionate about automation, scalability, high-availablity, simple solution to hard problems because afterall life should be simple.
+To rewind my career.
+Actually, I wanted to become a professional football player but that didn't pan out well, so here I am working with softwares and technology.
+I do not plan on doing this forever, just doing my best while I'm at it!

 > I've failed over and over and over again in my life and that is why I succeed. - Michael Jordan